jantoebes/knowledge/scala/zio-docs.md

 ## Blocking Synchronous Side-Effects
 - Use `zio.blocking` package with `effectBlocking` or `blocking`
 - The resulting effect will be executed on a separate thread pool designed specifically for blocking effects.
+- With `blocking` the zio side effect will be executed on a different thread pool

 ```scala
 val sleeping =
   effectBlocking(Thread.sleep(Long.MaxValue))